drreddy/tedtalks-similarity-index/README.md

 2. Implement a CRON like service so that the data gets updated periodically.
 3. Feature extraction and processing can be improved.
 4. UI improvements and also Client side data validation.
-5. Better algorithms for comparing the manuscripts.
+5. Better algorithms for comparing the subtitles.

 Finally coming to technical parts of the app, The app is made of: